Feature Matrix

 Common Questions

-Q: Can ScribeHow convert training videos into documentation?
+Q: Can ScribeHow convert training videos into documentation like Docsie?

-A: No. ScribeHow only captures live browser workflows through its Chrome extension.
-It cannot process pre-recorded videos, training footage, Loom recordings, or any video file.
-Docsie accepts any video format (MP4, MOV, AVI, WebM) from any source and converts it into structured text documentation.
+A: No. ScribeHow has zero video capability—it only captures live browser and desktop screen workflows through its extension.
+It cannot accept uploaded videos, process training recordings, or convert any existing video content.
+Docsie converts any video format including real-world footage, training videos, Loom recordings, and screen captures into structured documentation using multimodal AI with computer vision, OCR, and transcription.

 Start creating professional documentation that your users will love